 This sketch doesn't even come from the museum, but from an information plaque near Claude Tillier's statue.
 Rolland's most famous character Colas Breugnon doesn't even need an introduction to French people.

-The novel Colas Breugnon was published in 1919, and is about a ficticious master carpenter from Clemecy in the seventeenth century.
+The novel Colas Breugnon was published in 1919, and is about a ficticious master carpenter from Clamecy in the seventeenth century.
 Rolland based the short novel on historical researches he made.

 The property here comes from Romain Rolland's period in Villeneuve, Switzerland, and they are donations from Marie Romain Rolland.
 The photo is of Rolland with Gandhi.